celestiaorg/docs/nodes/consensus-node.md

 </script>

 This guide covers how to set up a consensus node on Celestia.
-Cconsensus nodes allow you to sync the entire blockchain history in the Celestia consensus layer.
+Consensus nodes allow you to sync the entire blockchain history in the Celestia consensus layer.

 ![consensus node](/img/nodes/full-consensus-node.png)